1richards/Gear-Table/README.txt

-This is a simple jqGrid table that I put together to organize and store information about my climbing and backpacking gear.
+This is a simple <a href ="http://www.trirand.com/blog/">jqGrid</a> table that I put together to organize and store information about my climbing and backpacking gear.
 I have it embedded in my WordPress blog at http://thefreedomofthehills.com/gear .
 Enjoy!